daniel-molina/visualequation/README.md

 # visualequation

 Visualequation creates equations visually, in a WYSIWYG (What You See Is What You Get) style.
-By the moment, they can be exported to PNG, EPS, PDF and SVG.
-PNG and SVG does not have background.
-If you want it you can put a white (or whatever color) background to the whole equation in the editor before saving.
+By the moment, equations can be exported to PNG, EPS, PDF and SVG.
+PNG and SVG are transparent.
+If you want a background you can put a white (or whatever color) colorbox to the whole equation in the editor before exporting.

 ## Requirements
 By the moment it has only been tested on GNU/Linux.
 But it would be interesting to have installation instructions for the dependencies on other operative systems.